IBM/cpdctl/README_command_reference.md

 `--catalog-id` (string)
 :   The ID of the catalog to use. 'catalog_id' or 'project_id' or 'space_id' is required.
 This option is mutually exclusive with '--catalog'.

+`-c`, `--code` (bool)
+:   Whether to enable detailed stage information when compiling a flow.

+    The default value is `false`.

 `--cpd-scope` (string)
 :   CPD space or project or catalog scope, e.g. 'cpd://default-profile/spaces/7bccdda4-9752-4f37-868e-891de6c48135'

 `--enable-caching` (bool)
 :   Whether to enable pipeline caching or not.
 Caching is enabled by default.
 (DEPRECATED)

+    The default value is `false`.

+`--enable-debug` (bool)
+:   Whether to enable debug info in job run.
+Debug info is disabled by default.

     The default value is `false`.